What Are Residuals in Statistics? Meaning, Examples, and Common Problems

 In the example above, the residuals for January and February are much further from 0 than the residuals for the other months.
 Thus, it may be worthwhile to investigate what was unusual about January.
 Unusually large residuals are called outliers or extreme values.

 Another common type of pattern in residuals is when we can predict the value of residuals based on the preceding values of residuals.
-This is known variously as autocorrelation, serial correlation, and serial dependence.
+This phenomenon is known by various names, including autocorrelation, serial correlation, and serial dependence.
 The residuals in this case to seem to have a snake-like pattern - evidence of autocorrelation.

-Another type of pattern is where the degree of variation in the residuals seems to change over time.
+Another type of pattern occurs when the degree of variation in the residuals appears to change over time.
 This pattern is known as heteroscedasticity.
 In the plot above, we can see some evidence of heteroscedasticity, with residuals in months 1 through 4 being further from 0 than the residuals from months 5 through 12.

 Another type of pattern relates to the distribution of the residuals.
 In some situations, it can be informative to see if the residuals are distributed in accordance with the normal distribution.

 Sometimes residuals are scaled (i.e., divided by a number) to make them easier to interpret.
 In particular, standardized and studentized residuals typically rescale the residuals so that values of more than 1.96 from 0 equate to a p-value of 0.05.
 Different software packages use terminology inconsistently.
-Also, most packages do not adjust for multiple comparison correction errors, so be careful when reading documentation using scaled residuals.
+Additionally, most packages do not account for multiple comparison correction errors, so be cautious when interpreting documentation that uses scaled residuals.